Frequently Asked Questions

 Where do sessions take place?

-All sessions are conducted exclusively via secure telehealth, accessible to clients in Washington, DC, Texas and participating PSYPACT states.
-This makes it easier for busy professionals and parents to access therapy without commuting.
+All sessions are via secure telehealth, accessible to clients in DC and participating PSYPACT states, including Maryland, Virginia, and others.